 TikTok users like Olivia Sweet caused a form of mass digital hysteria when she shared a video on the “horrible effects of mouth breathing”.
 Viewed over three million times, her video shared the face-altering impacts that open-mouth breathing while asleep can supposedly have.

 “I've been watching so many videos about the effects of mouth breathing and I am scared and shocked.
-Apparently it causes your jaw shift back, gives [you] a double chin, makes your nose shift down, makes your eyes look very, very tired with less prominent cheekbones,” she says.
+Apparently, it causes your jaw to shift back, gives [you] a double chin, makes your nose shift down, makes your eyes look very, very tired [and gives you the appearance of] less prominent cheekbones,” she says.

 @oliviasweettt Was anybody else unaware of the horrible effects of mouth breathing…..? #mouthbreathing #obstructivesleepapnea #allergies #frequentinfections #nasalbreathing #breath #breathe #sleep #sleephygiene #chronicfatigue #smallmouth #stuffedup #sick #illness #health #didyouknow ♬ original sound - Olivia Sweet